plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

     x <- seq(0, 5, 0.1)
     plot(x, dlnorm(x, 1, 2), type="l", col="navy", lwd=2, xlim=c(0, 5))

 Note that a Lognormal distribution looks nothing like a Normal distribution.
 While a Normal distribution is symmetric, the Lognormal distribution is very asymmetric.
-Normal distributions have a tail that extends to the left out to $-\infty$ and to the right out to $\infty$, whereas Lognormal variates are strictly positive.
+Normal distributions have a left tail that extends out to $-\infty$ (and also a right tail that extends out to $+\infty$), whereas Lognormal variates are strictly positive.

 ### Calculating $\mu$ and $\sigma$ from mean and standard deviation